Patsy King

-Patsy King (born 16 September 1930) is an Australian actress and children's television presenter, recognized for her contributions to theatre, radio, and television.
-Internationally, she is best known for portraying original Governor Erica Davidson in the cult television series Prisoner (known as Prisoner: Cell Block H in the UK and USA, and Caged Women in Canada).
+Patricia Janet King (16 September 1930 – 19 January 2026) was an Australian actress and children's television presenter recognised for her contributions to theatre, radio and television.
+Internationally, she was best known for portraying the original governor, Erica Davidson, in the cult television series Prisoner (known as Prisoner: Cell Block H in the UK and US and Caged Women in Canada).

-King has also worked as a theatre director, playwright, children's television presenter, and voiceover artist.
+King had also worked as a theatre director, playwright, children's television presenter and voiceover artist.
 She began as a radio and classical stage actress, performing in a range of roles including Shakespeare and Peter Pan.
 King's career spanned from 1951 to 1995, with a brief return to the stage in 2009.
-Her television career included roles in the series Homicide and Bellbird, where she played Kate Andrews.
+Her television career included roles in the series Homicide and Bellbird where she played Kate Andrews.

 Early life

-King was born on 16 September 1930 in Melbourne, Victoria, Australia.
-Initially aspiring to become a dress designer, she spent her early years in the United Kingdom before returning to Australia.
-She then pursued a career in theatre, training as a classical stage actress with the Melbourne National Theatre, specialising in straight drama and Shakespeare.
+King was born in Melbourne, Victoria, on 16 September 1930, to Bill and Lillian King.
+Initially aspiring to become a dress designer, she embarked on an acting career at a time when theatre and radio offered a variety of roles, but television was yet to begin transmission in Australia.
+She trained as a classical stage actress with the National Theatre in Melbourne, specialising in straight drama and Shakespeare and made her professional stage debut in 1951.
+In 1953 she travelled with two friends to the United Kingdom in time for the coronation of Queen Elizabeth II, before returning to Australia the following year.

 Career

 Theatre

-King began her career as a stage actress in the early 1950s and later became a playwright.
-She performed in a variety of roles, including productions of Victoria Regina, The Miser, Summer of the Seventeenth Doll, Richard II, Blithe Spirit, Absurd Person Singular, Half a Sixpence, A Lovely Sunday for Creve Coeur, Love for Love, and Love Letters.
-Her performances earned her several awards, including the Erik Award and the Melbourne Critics Award for her role in Four Poster.
+King began her career as a stage actress in the early 1950s and later became a playwright and director.
+She performed in a variety of roles, including productions of Victoria Regina, The Miser, Summer of the Seventeenth Doll, Richard II, Blithe Spirit, Absurd Person Singular, Half a Sixpence, A Lovely Sunday for Creve Coeur, Love for Love and Love Letters.
+Her performances earned her several awards, including the Erik Award and the Melbourne Critics Award for her role in The Fourposter.

 Television

 In the early 1960s, King began her television career with teleplays on the ABC, followed by a variety of serials and guest roles in several Crawford Productions series, including Hunter, The Sullivans and The Box.
-She also appeared in police procedural dramas such as Matlock Police, Division 4, Bluey, Cop Shop, and Homicide.
-Her other television credits include Power Without Glory, Chopper Squad, Out of Love and Good Morning, Mr. Doubleday.
+She also appeared in police procedural dramas such as Matlock Police, Division 4, Bluey, Cop Shop and Homicide.
+Her other television credits include Power Without Glory, Chopper Squad, Out of Love and Good Morning Mr Doubleday.

-King became a regular cast member on the series Bellbird as Kate Andrews and as Governor Erica Davidson in Prisoner (also known as Prisoner: Cell Block H).
-She portrayed the first governor of the fictional Wentworth Detention Centre, appearing in 351 episodes.
-Following the conclusion of the series, King toured the United Kingdom in a stage play based on Prisoner.
+King became a regular cast member on the series Bellbird as Kate Andrews and as Governor Erica Davidson in Prisoner (also known as Prisoner: Cell Block H outside of Australia).
+In Prisoner she portrayed the first on-screen governor of the fictional Wentworth Detention Centre, appearing in 351 episodes.
+Following the conclusion of the series, King toured the United Kingdom in a stage play based on the program.

-King was also a notable children's television presenter, serving as an early host on the ABC show Play School.
-She additionally appeared on The Magic Circle Club and Adventure Island.
+King was also a notable children's television presenter, being an early host of Play School on the ABC.
+She additionally appeared in The Magic Circle Club and Adventure Island.